Chidera0001/VITALINK/README.md

 ## Contributing

 We welcome contributions from the community to enhance VITALINK and make healthcare more accessible for everyone.
-To contribute, please contact us for procedures.
+To contribute, please contact us on a.ntwali@alustudent.com for procedures.

 ## Project Structure